A cell phone uses very little power and electricity.

-According to our plug in power meter, even when fully charged, our Samsung mobile phone is continuously using 2,8 Watts (W) while connected to the charger.
+According to our plug in power meter, even fully charged, our Samsung mobile phone is continuously using 2,8 Watts (W) while connected to the charger.

 That means that the mobile phone is consuming 0,0028 Kilowatts per hour (kWh).

-On the other side, if our mobile phone is charging, it continuously uses 11 Watts (W), or 0,011 Kilowatts hour (kWh).
+On the other side, if our mobile phone is charging, the cell phone charger is continuously using 11 Watts (W), or 0,011 Kilowatts hour (kWh).

-If you know the power consumption of your mobile phone, the calculator below can be used to calculate the power consumption and the electricity cost of a mobile phone over a period of time.
+If you know the power consumption of your mobile phone charger, the calculator below can be used to estimate the power consumption and the electricity cost of a mobile phone charger over a period of time.